Summit Overview

 Problem Statement

 Recent advances and approvals in neoadjuvant and perioperative immunotherapy for early-stage cancers has provided more treatment options and improved clinical outcomes for patients with resectable tumors.
 While neoadjuvant and perioperative immunotherapy is associated with clinical benefits, these treatments are associated with risks of toxicity and additional inconveniences and costs, so it is important to know the specific contributions of phase of treatment toward clinical efficacy.
-This program will provide an up-to-date overview of clinical trials of neoadjuvant and perioperative immunotherapy for resectable cancers, specific considerations for designing trials of neoadjuvant therapy for early-stage cancers, and potential clinical impacts of these discoveries and challenges.
-Didactic presentations and panel discussions will identify clinical and statistical strategies, challenges, and opportunities in the fields of neoadjuvant immunotherapy and clinical trial design for a variety of cancers, educating all attendees about this growing field and building collaborations that will advance neoadjuvant immunotherapy and improve patient outcomes.
+This program provided an up-to-date overview of clinical trials of neoadjuvant and perioperative immunotherapy for resectable cancers, specific considerations for designing trials of neoadjuvant therapy for early-stage cancers, and potential clinical impacts of these discoveries and challenges.
+Didactic presentations and panel discussions identified clinical and statistical strategies, challenges, and opportunities in the fields of neoadjuvant immunotherapy and clinical trial design for a variety of cancers, educating all attendees about this growing field and building collaborations that will advance neoadjuvant immunotherapy and improve patient outcomes.

 Summit Goals & Objectives

-The primary objective of the SITC Summit on The Future of Neoadjuvant Clinical Trial Design is to highlight recent advances, opportunities, and challenges in the field of neoadjuvant immunotherapy and how the field can optimize clinical trial design to test perioperative treatment regimens.
-Secondary goals include discussing informative trial endpoints to assess the clinical efficacy of perioperative treatment regimens for early-stage cancers, addressing statistical considerations in clinical trial design, and showcasing state-of-the-art data in neoadjuvant immunotherapy across a wide range of cancer types.
+The primary objective of the SITC Summit on The Future of Neoadjuvant Clinical Trial Design was to highlight recent advances, opportunities, and challenges in the field of neoadjuvant immunotherapy and how the field can optimize clinical trial design to test perioperative treatment regimens.
+Secondary goals included discussing informative trial endpoints to assess the clinical efficacy of perioperative treatment regimens for early-stage cancers, addressing statistical considerations in clinical trial design, and showcasing state-of-the-art data in neoadjuvant immunotherapy across a wide range of cancer types.

 Neoadjuvant Task Force & Initiatives

-The virtual summit is an output of the Neoadjuvant Clinical Trial Design Working Group, which is part of the Neoadjuvant Task Force.
+The virtual summit was an output of the Neoadjuvant Clinical Trial Design Working Group, which is part of the Neoadjuvant Task Force.
 The Neoadjuvant Task Force is chaired by Suzanne L. Topalian, MD, FAIO and Sapna P. Patel, MD.
 Learn more about the Neoadjuvant Task Force and its working groups.

 Neoadjuvant Clinical Trial Design Working Group

-• Patrick Forde, MD (Chair)
+Patrick Forde, MD

 Trinity College Dublin